14anirudh/14anirudh/README.md

 - 👋 Hi, I’m @14anirudh
-- 👀 I’m interested in data science and AI and web development
+- 👀 I’m interested in web development and machine learning
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning ReactJS
-- 💞️ I’m looking to collaborate on any project on ML or any web dev project
+- 💞️ I’m looking to collaborate on any project on webD and ML
 - 📫 reach me through my mail anirudhgautam987@gmail.com

 <!---